ermshiperete/job-dsl-plugin-wiki/Job-DSL-Script-Sample.md

 job {
     name = "${JOBNAME}-tests"
     configure { project ->
-        // Simple block, adds if it doesn't exists publishers.'hudson.tasks.JavadocArchiver' {
+        // Simple block which adds if it doesn't already exist, (otherwise replaces(?) - we should document this) publishers.'hudson.tasks.JavadocArchiver' {
             // Simple body used in brackets
             javadocDir { 'build/javadoc' }

-            // Simple asssignment of text used via equals title = 'Java Documentation'
+            // Simple assignment of text used via equals title = 'Java Documentation'

-            // Support native boolean and other native types. keepAll = true
+            // Support native boolean and other native types keepAll = true
         }

-        // Updating of existing node, e.g. properties properties {
+        // Updating an existing node, e.g. 'properties' properties {
-            // Further navigation of existing nodes
+            // Further navigation of existing sub-nodes
             'hudson.security.AuthorizationMatrixProperty' {
-                // Add a new permission to existing Authorization Matrix permission { 'hudson.model.Item.Configure:jryan' } ++
+                // Add a new permission to existing Authorization Matrix
+                // Suggestion - could we replace the '++' with 'add'/'append' and provide '++' as an alias?
+                permission { 'hudson.model.Item.Configure:jryan' } ++

                 // Replace all existing permissions since we assume everything is an update